susom/redcap-em-username-verification/README.md

  ]
 ```

 For messages with a `false` status there is no need to return a `user` object.
+If you return a 'message' it will be highlighted in RED.

-Here is an example from the Stanford web-service:
+Here is an example of a 'false' response from our Stanford web-service:
 ```json
 [
     "status":  FALSE